 - Paper Structure

-The first part of the course is composed of series of lectures that covers the fundamental aspects of functional human neuroimaging coupled with guided practical sessions.
+The first part of the course is composed of a series of lectures that covers the fundamental aspects of functional human neuroimaging coupled with guided practical sessions.
 This is followed by journal club presentations with additional lectures considering possible applications of MRI to health and disease.
 Students will then be guided through how to develop and simulate experimental protocols with hands-on support.

 The course briefly covers the analysis of other neuroimaging modalities (resting state, structural and diffusion imaging), aspects of which students can choose to incorporate into an experimental design project of their choice.
 Students are required to present their experimental design to their peers for further discussion.